initxlab/ngd-api/README.md

 # nGD-pack
 Bringing to you Next Generation Data Processing Pack.
+With 3 standalone Infrastructures
 - Symfony 5.3+, Php8.0+ ready with now native and powerfull @Annotations
 - API Platform 2.6
 - Doctrine ORM, Unit of Work, NoSQL